116th Infantry Regiment (United States): Virginia Militia

 The regiment traces its heritage to the Augusta County Regiment of the Virginia Militia, organized on 3 November 1741 at Beverley's Mill Place, which later became Staunton.
 Elements of the regiment were called up during the French and Indian War and Dunmore's War.
 The regiment provided a company, organized on 18 March 1754 and commanded by Captain Andrew Lewis, to the Virginia Regiment.
 Organized between 11 and 25 August 1755, companies of the regiment led by William Preston, David Lewis, and John Smith became part of the Rangers.

 During the American Revolutionary War, elements of the regiment were called up for active service.
 Captain William Fontaines's company became part of the 2nd Virginia Regiment and was organized on 21 October 1775.
 Captain John Hayse's company became part of the 9th Virginia Regiment and was organized on 16 March 1776.
 Captain David Stephenson's company became part of the 8th Virginia Regiment.
 Captains David Laird and John Syme's companies were organized on 3 December, becoming part of the 10th Virginia Regiment.

 On 31 December 1792, the regiment was expanded to form the 32nd and 93rd Regiments.
 Elements of 32nd and 93rd were called up during the War of 1812.
 Around 1839, the two regiments became the 32nd, 93rd, and 160th Regiments.
 Parts of the 32nd and 160th were called up during the Mexican–American War on 6 January 1847 as the Light Infantry Company of the 1st Regiment of the Virginia (alternately the Augusta) Volunteers at Richmond.
 The regiment mustered out at Fort Monroe on 27 July 1848.

 Civil War

 On 13 April 1861, volunteer companies of the 32nd, 93rd, and 160th Regiments became the 5th Regiment, Virginia Volunteers.
 They mustered into Confederate service on 1 July 1861 as the 5th Virginia Infantry, part of the Army of the Shenandoah's 1st Brigade, which later became the Stonewall Brigade.
 The remainder of the three regiments became the 52nd Virginia Infantry after being mustered on 1 May 1862.
 The 5th and 52nd Virginia Infantry surrendered with the Army of Northern Virginia at Appomattox Court House on 9 April 1865.
-The successor 116th Infantry Regiment later received battle honors for the engagements that these Civil War units participated in; thus the regiment carries campaign streamers earned in fighting against the United States Federal government.
+The successor 116th Infantry Regiment later received battle honors for the engagements that these Civil War units participated in; thus the regiment carries campaign streamers earned in fighting for the Confederacy.